 The majority of smart speaker users search for local businesses by voice on a weekly basis.
 46% of users do the same daily.

 33. 51% of local business voice searches are for restaurants and cafés.

 51% of consumers use local voice search to find restaurants and cafés, followed by grocery stores (41%), food delivery (35%), clothing stores (32%), and hotels or B&B (30%).

-67. Digital audio advertising may be the next big thing for businesses
+34. Digital audio advertising may be the next big thing for businesses.

-All of these stats clearly show that voice search isn’t going anywhere anytime soon, if ever.
-More and smarter devices will keep hitting the market, making voice search an absolute breeze.
+All of these voice search statistics clearly show that voice search isn’t going anywhere anytime soon, if ever.
+More and smarter devices will keep hitting the market, making voice search increasingly accessible.
 This means that more people are going to leverage this useful feature and further influence the global market growth.

 Have you started optimizing your content for voice search?
 The time to do it is now!
 The sooner you begin optimizing, the sooner you can reap the fantastic benefits.
-Start with these crucial stats in mind and harness the full power of voice search!
+Start while keeping these crucial voice search stats in mind and harness the full power of voice search!